omarlengliz/prim-kruskal/README.md

 # Prim-Krukal

-A simple tkinter desktop apllication that allows u see MST (Minimum Spanning Tree ) using **Prim**  or **Krukal** algorithms
+A simple tkinter desktop application that allows u see MST (Minimum Spanning Tree ) using **Prim**  or **Krukal** algorithms
 # How It Works